LumoSQL/lumosql/doc/rfc/draft-shearer-desmet-calvelli-lumionsrfc-00.md

 # Abstract

-This memo defines Lumions, a new kind of secure, unique data encapsulation primitive designed for reliable, fine-grained movements of data between Internet-of-Things devices and multiple clouds.
+This memo defines Lumions, a new kind of secure, unique data encapsulation primitive designed for reliable, fine-grained storage and movements of arbitary data between arbitary storage mechanisms and across arbitary networks.
 Lumions are also compatible with decentralised, distributed key management.
+To illustrate the main use case, Lumions would not be needed if JSON had sophisticated privacy and encryption features, with a single unique JSON namespace and a standard way of referring to other JSON objects.

 {mainmatter}